javierj/android-test-snippets/README.md

 android-test-snippets
 =====================

-Code Snippets for Android test cases.
+Android-Test-Snippets are a set of code snippets (or koans) for Android test cases.

-asserts/
+Each snippet shows a concrete example of use of an element from the android testing API (mainly in android.test package).

+Snippet code or ideas to create new and useful snippets are welcomed.
+E-mail us jere: formacion@iwt.org

+Actually, the snippets are:

-Examples of the asserts included in android.testMoreAsserts class.
+asserts - Examples of the asserts included in android.testMoreAsserts class.

-SQLite/

-This Example shows the use of AndroidTest case to write a test case for a SQLite code.
+SQLite - This example shows the use of AndroidTest case to write a test case for a SQLite code.

-TestLabelIsVisible/

-Example of a test case that checks is a component from the view of an Activity class is visible when running that activity
+TestLabelIsVisible - Example of a test case that checks is a component from the view of an Activity class is visible when running that activity

+userpermission - Tests that the application has specific user permissions